Kylian Mbappe, France and the Game That Changed Everything

 Kylian Mbappe, France and the Game That Changed EverythingJuly 5, 2018

-France's World Cup began in the 11th minute of their last-16 game against Argentina, when Kylian Mbappe sped past four opponents to win the penalty from which Antoine Griezmann would set his side en route to a dazzling 4-3 win.
+France's FIFA World Cup began in the 11th minute of their last-16 game against Argentina, when Kylian Mbappe sped past four opponents to win the penalty from which Antoine Griezmann would set his side en route to a dazzling 4-3 win.

 The football world had been waiting for France to turn up.
 They had done the bare minimum in the group phase—scratchy wins over Australia and Peru as well as an instantly forgettable 0-0 draw with Denmark—but against Argentina, they suddenly sparked into life.